markview-app/sample-markdown/samples/git-platform-blob-urls-demo.md

 ### Test 1: GitHub blob URL

 > [!IMPORTANT]
-> At the time this sample was created, when opening the original Markdown file on GitHub, this image link format could be displayed as an actual image, but only if the Markdown file was hosted on GitHub.
+> At the time this sample was created, GitHub supported this image link format, but only worked if this markdown file was hosted on GitHub.

 <img src="https://github.com/markview-app/sample-markdown/blob/main/assets/image-1.jpg" alt="GitHub blob" height="500">